george-willcox/Bridge-Conventions/bridge.md

 - Overcallers Rebids
 - If partner raised a cue bid, overcaller rebids their cheapest suit to show 8-10 HCP, all other bids show 10+ HCP
 - If partner Bid 2NT overcaller bids their minor suit
-- With equal length in 2 suits always bid the cheapest suit first when responding to Michaels cue-bidder.
+- With equal length in 2 suits bid the cheapest suit first when responding to Michaels cue-bidder.

 ### Unusual 2NT